Postcode Lottery Group

-The Postcode Lottery Group is a Dutch international social enterprise, 100% owned by a non-profit foundation.
+The Postcode Lottery Group is an international social enterprise, 100% owned by a non-profit foundation.
 The group establishes and manages charitable lotteries worldwide to raise funds for social organisations working in areas such as culture, nature, environmental and animal protection, health, human rights, and development aid.
 The Postcode Lottery Group is reported as the world's third-largest private charity donor, after the Bill & Melinda Gates Foundation and the Wellcome Trust.

 History

 In 1983 Boudewijn Poelmann and his wife Annemiek Hoogenboom founded Novamedia – later known as Postcode Lottery Group – a Dutch marketing and media company established with the mission of supporting social organisations.

-In 1989 Boudewijn Poelmann partnered with Frank Leeman, Herman de Jong, and Simon Jelsma to launch the Dutch Postcode Lottery (Nationale Postcode Loterij) whose mission is to raise funds through the creation and management of lotteries seen as a tool for generating revenue while also engaging the public in charitable giving.
+In 1989 Boudewijn Poelmann partnered with Frank Leeman, Herman de Jong, and Simon Jelsma to launch the Dutch Postcode Lottery (now Postcode Lottery Netherland) whose mission is to raise funds through the creation and management of lotteries seen as a tool for generating revenue while also engaging the public in charitable giving.

 The lottery is based on the concept of using postal codes to determine winning tickets and raise money for charity, through a subscription-based lottery.
 Since a percentage of the ticket price goes to charities, every player contributes to support social organisations.

 The lottery gained popularity in the Netherlands, and Novamedia founded Postcode Lotteries in other European countries, also aimed at raising funds for social organisations.
 Today, the Postcode Lottery Group operates six lotteries in five countries.
-In 2023, the Group raised 904 million euros for charity.

 The postcode lotteries

-The Postcode Lottery Group launched its first lottery, the Dutch Postcode Lottery (Nationale Postcode Loterij), in 1989.
+The Postcode Lottery Group launched its first lottery, the Dutch Postcode Lottery (Postcode Lottery Nederland), in 1989.
 This lottery uses postal codes (zip codes) as ticket numbers and has become one of the largest lotteries in the Netherlands.

 For every lottery ticket sold, a part goes to various charitable causes, including environmental conservation, human rights and social welfare; another part goes to the prize pot, a key part of playing a lottery; and the last part goes toward the costs involved in organising the lottery itself.

-Following the Dutch subscription-based model, the Postcode Lottery Group set up the People's Postcode Lottery in Great Britain in 2005, followed in that same year with by the Swedish Postcode Lottery (Svenska Postkodlotteriet).
+Following the Dutch subscription-based model, the Postcode Lottery Group set up the People's Postcode Lottery in Great Britain in 2005 (now Postcode Lottery United Kingdom), followed in that same year with by the Swedish Postcode Lottery (Postkodlotteriet Svierge).

-In 2016, the Deutsche Postcode Lotterie was launched in Germany, to raise funds for German charitable organisations.
-Two years later, in 2018, the Norwegian Postcode Lottery (Norsk Postkodelotteri) was founded.
+In 2016, the Deutsche Postcode Lotterie (now Postcode Lotterie Deutschland) was launched in Germany, to raise funds for German charitable organisations.
+Two years later, in 2018, the Norwegian Postcode Lottery (Postkodelotteriet Norge) was founded.